H1B Visa

 Submit the I-140 Form

-The I-140 Form is the point at which you and your employee formally begin the petitioning process to get you a Green Card.
+The I-140 Form is where you and your employee formally begin the petitioning process to get you a Green Card.

-Having received the form, the USCIS will be in a position to give you a priority date.
+After receiving the form, the USCIS can give you a priority date.
 You must wait for this priority date to come to pass before you can begin the final process of your application for a Green Card.
-A priority date a long way in the future could seriously extend the time it takes to get your Green Card.
+A priority date far in the future could seriously extend the time it takes to get your Green Card.

 Submit the I-148 Form

-Having submitted your 1-148 Form, you must wait 8-14 months for your application to be processed.
-Make sure that your H-1B visa remains valid during this time so you can legally remain in the USA.
-If you are successful, you will receive your Green Card in the mail and can remain in the USA indefinitely.
+After submitting your 1-148 Form, you must wait 8-14 months for your application to be processed.
+During this time, ensure your H-1B visa remains valid so you can legally stay in the USA.
+If you are successful, you will receive your Green Card in the mail and can stay in the USA indefinitely.

 How Much Will It Cost to Get My Green Card?